FAQs about Year 9

 Year 10 boys will be separated into two intakes, each comprising of the existing 72-student capacity.
 Their experience will occur over a 12-week period, with a programme heavily orientated towards outdoor educational activities.
 A significant volume of academic classroom teaching currently delivered on the Tihoi campus (across the current 18-week Tihoi in-campus programme) will be reassigned to the teaching staff on the Hamilton campus.

-Year 10 girls will experience an independently designed girls’ outdoor education experience, scheduled across a maximum 12-week window, consisting of 72 female students.
-The nature of this programme will be determined throughout 2025, led by outdoor instructor experts, educationalists, and an advisory group of former Tihoi Directors.
+Year 10 girls will experience an independently designed girls’ outdoor education experience, scheduled across a 12-week window, consisting of 72 female students.
+The nature of this programme will be, led by outdoor instructor experts, educationalists, and an advisory group of former Tihoi Directors.

 In 1985 St Paul’s introduced female students in Years 12 and 13.
 Year 11 female students have been enrolled since 2010.
 Females currently comprise almost 40% of the Year 11-13 Senior School cohort.